 Volunteer Board Members

 Another advantage of a nonprofit organization is that it can have volunteer board members.
-This can save the organization money on salaries and benefits.
+This can save the organization money on salaries and benefits while allowing individuals with a passion for the cause to actively participate in helping to start and run a nonprofit volunteer program.

 Finally, motivated employees are often attracted to nonprofits because they want to make a difference in the world.
 This can lead to a passionate and committed workforce.
 Nonprofits don’t have to worry about burnout or lack of motivation nearly as much as for-profit organizations.